 After 28 days, you will be free to marry within 3 months from the date that the notices were received by the registrar.

 In a civil ceremony the district registrar will keep the schedule until marriage.
 In a religious or belief ceremony, either you or your partner must collect it in person from the registration office because it acts as a licence for the celebrant to marry you.

 The marriage schedule is issued no earlier than 7 days before the date of the marriage.

 |5 Your wedding day||

-Civil marriages are conducted by district registrars appointed by the Registrar General.
-Religious or belief ceremonies must be conducted by someone who is an approved celebrant.
+Civil marriages are conducted by district registrars appointed by the registrar general.
+Religious or belief ceremonies must be conducted by an approved celebrant.

 The marriage must be performed in front of the registrar or celebrant and two witnesses.

 A civil marriage ceremony can take place in a registration office or any other appropriate location (other than religious premises) that has been agreed by the couple and the registration authority, for example a stately home, a boat in Scottish waters or a hillside.

 A religious or belief ceremony includes religious beliefs and other belief systems such as humanism.
 A religious or belief ceremony can be held anywhere (for example on a boat or hillside) as long as the couple can find an approved celebrant.
 This is someone who is authorised to perform marriages.

 You can obtain a list of approved celebrants in your area from the district registrar.